liuxiyang641/liuxiyang641.github.io/source/_posts/collection/IE-Collection1.md

 ACL 2023，中科院，[代码](https:// github.com/chen700564/metaner-icl)。

 > Named entity recognition in real-world applications suffers from the diversity of entity types, the emergence of new entity types, and the lack of high-quality annotations.
 To address the above problems, this paper proposes an in-context learning-based NER approach, which can effectively inject in-context NER ability into PLMs and recognize entities of novel types on-the-fly using only a few demonstrative instances.
-Specifically, we model PLMs as a meta-function λ instruction, demonstrations, text .M 1 , and a new entity extractor can be implicitly constructed by applying new instruction and demonstrations to PLMs, i.e., (λ.M)(instruction, demonstrations) → F where F will be a new entity extractor, i.e., F: text → entities.
+Specifically, we model PLMs as a meta-function $λ$ instruction, demonstrations, text .M 1 , and a new entity extractor can be implicitly constructed by applying new instruction and demonstrations to PLMs, i.e., $(λ.M)(instruction, demonstrations) \rightarrow F$ where $F$ will be a new entity extractor, i.e., $F: text \rightarrow entities$.
 To inject the above in-context NER ability into PLMs, we propose a meta-function pre-training algorithm, which pre-trains PLMs by comparing the (instruction, demonstration)-initialized extractor with a surrogate golden extractor.
 Experimental results on 4 few-shot NER datasets show that our method can effectively inject in-context NER ability into PLMs and significantly outperforms the PLMs+fine-tuning counterparts.

 作者提出了一种让小参数量的预训练语言模型学会针对NER任务的in-context learning的方法。